The Imperative of Timely Action: Bridging Divides and Safeguarding TIRA

 Plato’s warnings about factionalism remain relevant in Tigray: factions erode unity, disrupt the pursuit of the common good, and exploit governance weaknesses to pursue their interests.
 TIRA must respond to these challenges with pragmatic, well-timed decisions to prevent the faction from exploiting governance gaps and deepening uncertainty.

+III.
 Extractive Institutions and the TPLF’s Illegal Faction Mutating Tactics of Obstruction

 The illegal TPLF faction exemplifies how extractive institutions actively resist reform to preserve power.
-Military interference at the TPLF’s Central Committee meeting, where generals reversed the demotion of Chairperson Dr. Debretsion Gebremichael and blocked deliberations on Vice- Chairperson Felewek Gebreziabher, reflects the faction’s and its allies’ determination to obstruct legitimate processes.
+Military interference at the TPLF’s Central Committee meeting, where generals reversed the demotion of Chairperson Dr. Debretsion Gebremichael and blocked deliberations on Vice- Chairperson Fetlewek Gebreziabher, reflects the faction’s and its allies’ determination to obstruct legitimate processes.
 This military interference in internal party matters demonstrates how extractive networks paralyze political processes and governance, preventing accountability and meaningful transformation.

 Further, TIRA has sought to build public trust by holding public meetings across towns in Tigray, reflecting the broad demand for change.
 Public meetings held in Temben, Adigrat, Michew and Mekelle showcased wide public support for reform, good governance, and progress.
 However, these efforts have encountered resistance from the branches of the faction in some places.
 In Shire, military elements aligned with the illegal faction disrupted a public meeting, illustrating the faction’s reliance on coercion to maintain influence.
 The failure of Tigray’s security forces to ensure the President’s safety in Shire further exposed how extractive institutions perpetuate governance paralysis, obstructing TIRA’s transition toward inclusive governance through public dialogue.

+IV.
 Bridging the Governance Gap: Meeting Public Expectations

-Leadership Appointments and Local Elections as Leverage: The Case of Mekelle
+V. Leadership Appointments and Local Elections as Leverage: The Case of Mekelle

 Leadership appointments and local elections represent a strategic opportunity to dismantle extractive networks and restore public trust.
 Merit-based appointments in Mekelle, Tigray’s political and administrative hub, will demonstrate TIRA’s commitment to reform and set benchmarks for governance throughout the region.
 While TIRA’s president has the authority to make independent appointments, seeking Cabinet approval can enhance the legitimacy of these decisions, aligning them with the Pretoria Agreement’s principle of inclusivity while minimizing factional incitement.
 Further, TIRA should actively explore opportunities to hold local elections across various levels of Mekelle’s administration to strengthen public trust and effectively address public resentments.

 To secure sustainable governance, TIRA needs to promptly fill key positions with competent, and reform-minded leaders who enjoy wide public support.
 Failure to act risks creating institutional vacuums, which factions can exploit to deepen cycles of instability.
 Appointing and getting elected capable leaders in Mekelle would not only stabilize the city but also serve as a model for governance across Tigray, demonstrating that decisions are based on merit and public trust, rather than party loyalty.
+This approach lays the groundwork for broader policy recommendations that integrate leadership appointments with democratic local elections.

-Policy Recommendation: Integrating Appointments with Local Elections
+VI.
+Policy Recommendations: Integrating Appointments with Local Elections

 To foster inclusive governance and promote sustainable transformation, TIRA should adopt a dual-track governance model that combines strategic leadership appointments with local elections.
 This model, once piloted in Mekelle, can be replicated across other cities and woredas, balancing the immediacy and stability of appointments with the legitimacy and accountability of elections.